 PHY 310.
 Extragalactic Astronomy and Cosmology.
 (3 h)

 Topics covered include galactic structure, models for galaxies and galaxy formation, the large scale structure of the universe, the big bang model of the universe, physical processes such as nucleosynthesis in the early universe, and observational cosmology.
-P-PHY 262.
-C-MST 205.
+P-PHY 262 and MST 205 or 251.
 (D)

 PHY 320.
 Physics of Biological Macromolecules.
 (3 h)